zuazo/dovecot-cookbook/README.md

 ## Complete Example

-This is a complete recipe example for installing and configuring Dovecot 2 to work with PostfixAdmin MySQL tables:
+This is a complete recipe example for installing and configuring Dovecot 2 to work with PostfixAdmin MySQL tables, including IMAP service:

 ```ruby